justarandomguyintheinternet/CP77_radioExt/README.md

 - Have the latest version of the game installed
 - Download and install [CET](https://github.com/yamashi/CyberEngineTweaks), latest version
 - Download and install [Red4Ext](https://github.com/WopsS/RED4ext), latest version
-- Download and install the mod from [here](https://github.com/justarandomguyintheinternet/CP77_radioExt/releases)
+- Download and install the mod from releases page

 ## Creating a new station: